 We took golden roses with only stubs of stems to help them float.
 We walked a long way down the river Ouse, slipping on the cobbles in the damp of autumn, checking at intervals with each other if “this” could be the “right place.”
 Two lads, three girls, and one sleek white dog named Pearl, seemingly out for a weekend stroll.

 Who would have thought such profundity would come to pass on a rotting jetty by a rowing club somewhere in North Yorkshire.
 In the space of moments, so many impulses rose up in me that I have not dared to feel these past days.
 It seemed we grew up all of a sudden.
 Orphaned, we had only each other then, with whom to carry the legacy of a sacred life into an unknown future, to offer to others what we have had the unimaginable boon of receiving.

 We parted, all but wordlessly, and I went home.
-I smiled to the homeless man selling magazines and gave him a pound—I will not give to beggars, but he works hard, all in joy and fun, to make others smile.
-I saw myself in part in him.
+I smiled to the homeless man selling magazines and gave him a pound – he works hard like a busker, all in joy and fun, to make others smile – and I saw myself in part in him.
 I smiled to the youth absorbed in a greasy paper of chips and scraps.
-I smiled to the aged lady struggling in pain and fear from the harbour of her own front door: I saw myself in part in her, and felt only love.
-I smiled to the big girls in skinny jeans, cursing and shouting (in fun, or in fear of not being heard?); the lady in shades on an overcast day; the pub landlord at his back door in a dressing gown, ruddy from the night’s excess; the sulking seven-year-old whingeing to her Dad for something vitally important.
+I smiled to the aged lady struggling in pain and fear from the harbour of her own front door – I saw myself in part in her, and felt only love.
+I smiled to the big girls in skinny jeans, cursing and shouting; the lady in shades on an overcast day; the pub landlord at his back door in a dressing gown, ruddy from the night’s excess; the sulking seven-year-old whingeing to her father for something vitally important.

 Today I saw myself in part in them all.
 Or was it God?